serviceprototypinglab/mao-orchestrator/README.md

 - [MAOCTL](#maoctl) To interact with the running instance
 - [MAO- Gateway](#mao-gateway) A tool that allows external tools to communicate with the cluster (WIP)
 - [Tool compliance](#tool-compliance) To create tools that can be deployed to the orchestrator
+- [Renku integration](#renku-integration) To automate data acquisition for Renku repositories

 # Install instructions